We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Rigid vs. Semirigid Cable vs. Flexible Cable

-There are three main types of borescope arms: rigid, semirigid, and flexible cable.
+There are three main types of articulating borescope arms: rigid, semirigid, and flexible cable.
 They each work a bit differently, but a bit of background will help when choosing among the three.

-- Rigid borescopes have strong, stiff arms.
+- Rigid inspection camera borescopes have strong, stiff arms.
 They’re excellent for straight and vertical inspections where a flexible arm might not do the trick.
 However, they aren’t able to bend with curved pipes or snake around corners, and they can be tough to store.

 - A semirigid borescope has a bit of flexibility, but it will also hold its shape.
 This cable type allows for bending around corners, but it will also stand vertically for overhead inspections.
 It combines the best of the other two types.